storm-enroute/storm-enroute.github.io/dev/styleguide.md

 Members of a template (class, trait or object) are usually delimited with a blank line.
 The first and the last member does not have to have a blank line after the class declaration or before the final brace.

+In classes and traits, fields come at the beginning of the class, and methods follow.
+Implicit members come before non-implicit members.

 ### Miscellaneous